-In order to utilise Space Optimisation your music system must be added to your Linn account; this procedure is detailed in §1.1.
+In order to utilise Space Optimisation your must create a Linn account, and your music system must then be added to your Linn account; this procedure is detailed in §1.1.

 The optimisation algorithm has been updated to deliver an improved optimisation; these updates are detailed in §1.2.